Three alternative interpretations of the evil horn of Daniel 8

 (A) The majority of the prophecies of the book of Daniel have already been fulfilled and, therefore, have no significance for the present day or for the future.

-(B) The little horn arose from one of the divisions of Alexander’s empire.
+(B) The little horn arose from one of the divisions of Alexander’s Greek empire.

-(C) The activities of the little horn point to the Greek king Antiochus IV Epiphanes.
+(C) Specifically, it is the Greek king Antiochus IV Epiphanes.

-(D) The 2300 “evening-mornings” should be interpreted as 2300 individual morning and evening sacrifices, or 1150 literal days.
-These are then applied to events in the career of Antiochus IV Epiphanes in the second century B.C.
+(D) The 2300 “evening-mornings” are 2300 individual morning and evening sacrifices, or 1150 literal days, and describe a period during the reign of Antiochus IV Epiphanes in the second century BC.

-(E) The sanctuary refers to the temple in Jerusalem which was polluted by Antiochus and later purified by the victorious Jewish rebels.
-The purification was completed before January 1, 164 B.C.
+(E) The sanctuary refers to the temple in Jerusalem which Antiochus polluted and the victorious Jewish rebels purified before January 1, 164 B.C.

-Futurists generally follow this line of interpretation as well.
-But they also see Antiochus as a type of an end-time Antichrist who will arise in the final years of earth’s history; just prior to Christ’s Second Advent.
+Futurists generally follow the same line of interpretation.
+But they also see Antiochus as a type of an end-time Antichrist who will arise in the final years of earth’s history; just before Jesus returns.
 Some futurists also apply the 2300 “evening-mornings” to the end time.
-They interpret it is literal evenings-mornings or the literal 2300 days of the future reign of this final Antichrist.
-During the final seven years of earth’s history, according to this interpretation, a literal temple (to be rebuilt in Jerusalem for the Jews) will be polluted by this Antichrist.
+They interpret it as literal evenings-mornings or the literal 2300 days of the end-time reign of this Antichrist.
+During the last seven years of earth’s history, according to this interpretation, a literal temple (to be rebuilt in Jerusalem for the Jews) will be polluted by this Antichrist.
 The temple will be restored when Christ comes and puts an end to the reign of the Antichrist.

 In this view:

-(A) The prophecies in Daniel portray an outline of history and the story of the ongoing struggle between good and evil down to the end of time.
+(A) The prophecies in Daniel and Revelation portray an outline of history and the story of the ongoing struggle between good and evil down to the end of time.

-(B) The evil horn-king represents Rome in its papal phase (the Roman Church).
+(B) The evil horn-king represents the church of the Roman Empire (the Roman Church):

-(D) The purification of the sanctuary is interpreted symbolically as the restoration of God’s people and/or their message.
+(D) The purification of the sanctuary symbolizes the restoration of God’s people and/or their message.

 These three interpretations of the various elements in Daniel 8:9-14 may be summarized as follows: